-Fan Out charts are designed to contact staff in the most efficient manner in the event of an emergency.
-There are a total of 4 Fan Out charts at McNicoll that include Social Service Division, Finance Department, Human Resource Department and the Long Term Care Home (LTCH).
-LTCH Fan Out chart comprises Department of Administration, Facility, Food Services, Nursing and Nursing Home Social Services.
-(Refer to Appendix I: Organizational Fan Out Chart).
-Each Fan Out chart contains names and phone numbers of staff in that department.
-Staff information is prepared and updated by the Human Resources Department twice a year.
+Fan out charts are designed to contact staff in the most efficient manner in the event of an emergency.
+There are a total of 5 fan charts, 1 for each department, viz.
+Administration, Facility, Food Services, Nursing and Social Services.
+Each fan out chart contains names and phone numbers of staff in that department.
+All fan out charts are prepared and updated by the Human Resources Department twice a year